-AACN encourages employers to capitalize on the education and experience provided by the varied educational programs leading to the registered nurse (RN) designation by using these nurses in different capacities.
+AACN encourages employers to foster practice environments that embrace lifelong learning and offer incentives for registered nurses (RNs) seeking to advance their education to the baccalaureate and higher degree levels.
 We also encourage BSN graduates to seek out employers who value their level of education and distinct competencies.

 Different Approaches to Nursing Education

 There are three routes to becoming a registered nurse: a 3-year diploma program typically administered in hospitals; a 3-year associate degree usually offered at community colleges; and the 4-year baccalaureate degree offered at senior colleges and universities.
 Graduates of all three programs sit for the same NCLEX-RN© licensing examination.